Dave-team/Knowledge-base/Productivity.md

 - A good way to tag/group tasks is based on levels of energy: Focus - Long.
 Focus Short.
 Brain Dead Long
 - If today only had 2 hours, what would I do that has the most impact?
 - What is the one thing I can do today that makes everything easier or even unneccessary?
+- Time management:
+  - Find out the things that don't need to be done at all, and stop doing them.
+"What would happen if this were not done at all?"
+And if the answer is, Nothing would happen, then obviously the conclusion is to stop doing it.
+  - Which of the things I do can be done by someone else just as well or even better?
+  - A good executive asks other: ‘What do I do that wastes your time without contributing to your effectiveness’?

 ![Productivity Matrix](https://user-images.githubusercontent.com/28791247/92321110-432e9480-f01f-11ea-910f-3198f8b87add.png)